dstagner63/leaflet-challenge/README.md

 List of features ready and TODOs for future development
 * Circle markers of all the earthquakes
 * Dark, Outdoor, and Satellite map layers besides the street layer
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Plotted lines showing the earth's tectonic plates
+* No TODOS for future development noted.
+All Level 1 & 2 requirements met.

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: Completed

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Using code to create visualizations of data

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by David Stagner dstagner63@icloud.com